wheelybird/luminary/docs/mfa.md

 **Services With Configurable Enforcement:**

 - **pam-ldap-totp-auth** (PAM module for SSH, VPN, etc.): Planned feature
-  - Current behavior: All-or-nothing (if PAM module is configured, ALL users need MFA)
+  - Current behaviour: All-or-nothing (if PAM module is configured, ALL users need MFA)
   - **Planned**: New `group_based_enforcement` option to check LDAP group membership
   - See PAM module documentation for updates